austinpapritz/Full-CRUD-React-Scratch/README.md

 Next steps

 - nav bar log in and log out, stories add edit
-- clicking on character sets the name
+- clicking on character sets the name (name, setName) -clicking character changes URL to entries/:name
+- fetch stories by character name
 - user can hover to highlight ppl and animals
 - clicking a person or animal brings up their story
 - user can add or edit stories